 5. Increases sense of presence

-When you meditate you will also activate brain centers that enhances the experience of being in the now.
+When you meditate you will also activate brain centers that enhance the experience of being in the now.
 Most of us travel in time regularly, reliving memories of the past and project onto the future, and we have a hard time feeling present in the experiences happening right now.
 According to researchers from the universities of Kent and Witten/Herdecke, mindfulness meditation practice can slow down our sense of passing time after a brief period of meditation, therefore bringing meditators more into the present moment.

 6. Improves your physical health

-Many scientists, nutritionists, and researchers of allied health sciences have indicated that the pathway to fitness and health lies in holistic lifestyle modification – including nutritious food, physical workout and regular meditation.
+Many scientists, nutritionists, and researchers of allied health sciences have indicated that the pathway to fitness and health lies in holistic lifestyle modification – including nutritious food, physical workout, and regular meditation.
 Getting the mind and body to function equally well is crucial since you can’t separate one from the other.
 If your mind is clouded with negative and stressful contemplations, there are very poor chances of benefitting from any workout regime.

 7. Strengthens your immune system